adamxjohns/w251project/README.md

 * Nvidia Jetson TX2
 * Jetpack 4.3 (Docker is pre-installed)
 * Pre-trained Keras FaceNet model provided by [Hiroki Taniai](https://github.com/nyoki-mtl/keras-facenet)

 ## Steps

 Note:
 * All steps if not specify should be performed on Jetson TX2
-* Refer to the directory structure for the locations to store the preprocessing results
+* Refer to the directory structure for the locations to store the preprocessed images

 ```
 -- repo root dir